qPalee/LectureNotes/Year3/Sem1/Networking/tcp-udp/tcp.md

 TCP does no error correcting
 - It will just retransmit data
-- It something is corrupted it will bin it
+- If something is corrupted it will bin it

 #### Acknowledgement Mechanisms
 Let us assume that the channel may introduce errors but packets are not lost